bhochhi/spring-guide/README.md

 Spring Boot
 ---

 This is the way to build new spring application quickly.
-Getting started with application is fast.
+Getting started with application is fast without much boilerplate code.
 There is a good amount of convention over configuration.
 You can run application using java -jar as standalone or continue with war deployment into container.
-TO get started check out the spring-boot-started:
+Check out [spring-boot-init]() example created using following steps:

+1. Once you have java and maven installed,
+2.

+####working with Spring Boot CLI